Who are docents?

 No. The starting wage is $9.50/hour.
 Docents work an average of 5-10 hours per week, DEPENDING ON YOUR AVAILABILITY.
 Work study and non-work study positions are available.

 What kind of previous experience do I need?

 None!
 All you need is enthusiasm for kids and science and a willingness to learn.
 Of course, previous experience with children and/or knowledge of natural history topics is always a plus.

 To work at the Museum, you must have 3-hour blocks of time available between 9 am and 2 pm on at least two weekdays and be able to work some weekends.
 Because of the nature of this position, a regular schedule is not possible.
 Weekly work schedules are published every Thursday.
 Most docent hours are in the morning; that’s when most schools take field trips!

 Training is extensive and paid.
 Museum staff will train you in program content, teaching techniques, customer service, and more.
 Training takes place in evening group settings.
 Attendance at all training sessions is required!

-The Museum is not accepting applications at this time.
-Please check back in late August for applications for the Fall.
+The Museum is not currently accepting applications at this time.